How can I better prepare my family for a catastrophe?

 By Laura Sherman, CAPI, CPRM, Founding Partner

-2017 was a record year for natural disasters: Hurricanes and floods ravaged the southern United States, record-breaking acreage was devoured by wildfires and winter storms impacted much of the north.
-In previous years, the images of earthquakes and tsunamis in Japan were haunting and tragic—reminders of how powerful Mother Nature can be.
+In recent years we’ve witnessed countless catastrophes across the globe: Hurricanes and floods ravaged the southern United States, record-breaking acreage was devoured by wildfires and winter storms impacted much of the north.
+Images of earthquakes and tsunamis in Japan are haunting and tragic—reminders of how powerful Mother Nature can be.
 Indeed, while we in America enjoy relative stability, it is critical to ensure that you and your family are prepared for an emergency.

 Oftentimes, when counseling clients on developing family emergency plans, I hear them claim that they have taken the necessary precautions and preparedness steps.
 As details emerge, however, what I frequent find is that families have only a vague idea of how they would respond in a “perfect world” emergency.
 They proclaim things such as, “We drive to our farm in Georgia,” or “We have our pilot on standby to take us to…” The simple fact is that one may not have the luxury of advance warning, time to collect necessary supplies or even the company of loved ones.
 Resources we take for granted every day—cell phones, ATMs and gas stations—may be rendered useless.